Hi! I’m Krista Dondero Rausin. That’s where the K.D. comes from. Here’s the story of my life so far.

 I lived in many places before turning ten years old; Vineland, New Jersey, Lansdale, Pennsylvania, Hartford, Connecticut, and then back to Vineland.
 Some of my fondest memories are times spent with my grandparents, swimming in their pool, dinner at precisely six-o-clock, and simply sitting and listening to my grandparents tell stories of their lives.
 My grandfather was an inventor and entrepreneur, and my grandmother, a photographer.
 My first story was written in their house on New Pear Street.
 I was in first grade.

-In the middle of fourth grade I moved to Elizabethtown, Pennsylvania.
+In the middle of fourth grade, I moved to Elizabethtown, Pennsylvania.
 There I met many friends, broke my foot playing football, discovered theatre, and fell in love.
 I left Elizabethtown when I turned 18, but it has always held a special place in my heart.

 I like to say I live with my husband and two kids because it makes me sound young.
-The reality is my kids are 16 and 20 and my daughter spends more time at college than she does at home.
+The reality is my kids are 19 and 23 and my daughter spends more time at college than she does at home.
 I’ve taken to filling my almost empty nest with animals — mostly cats and that’s why people have called me The Crazy Cat Lady.
 I’m not sure how I feel about that.

-Elle & Buddy, my second book, will be out in late 2014.
+Elle & Buddy, my second book, came out March 2, 2015.
 It’s a picture book about a young girl who discovers racing wheelchairs.
 It too was inspired by my daughter who is an athlete on the University of Illinois racing wheelchair team.